Yarn Types : What Type of Yarn Suits Your Needs

 Drawbacks of Using Cashmere Yarn

-- Too soft for sewing because of its flimsy structureIt can also shrink over time which makes projects made with this fiber more prone to holes than those created with wool.
+- Too soft for sewing because of its flimsy structure.
+It can shrink over time, making projects more prone to holes than those created with wool.

-- Doesn’t have quite the same “hand” (feel) as other fibers such as cotton or linen, which some people prefer
+- Doesn’t have the same “hand” (feel) as other fibers such as cotton or linen, which some people prefer

 - More expensive than other types of yarns